aws-samples/aws-genai-llm-chatbot/README.md

 ## Full-fledged User Interface
-The repository includes a CDK construct to deploy  a **full-fledged UI** built with [React](https://react.dev/) to interact with the deployed LLMs as chatbots.
+The repository includes a CDK construct to deploy  a **full-fledged UI** built with [React](https://react.dev/) to interact with the deployed LLMs/MLMs as chatbots.
 Hosted on [Amazon S3](https://aws.amazon.com/s3/) and distributed with [Amazon CloudFront](https://aws.amazon.com/cloudfront/).

-Protected with [Amazon Cognito Authentication](https://aws.amazon.com/cognito/) to help you interact and experiment with multiple LLMs, multiple RAG engines, conversational history support and document upload/progress.
+Protected with [Amazon Cognito Authentication](https://aws.amazon.com/cognito/) to help you interact and experiment with multiple LLMs/MLMs, multiple RAG engines, conversational history support and document upload/progress.

 The interface layer between the UI and backend is built with [API Gateway REST API](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html) for management requests and [Amazon API Gateway WebSocket APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html) for chatbot messages and responses.